Developer

 We do not envision the MCP to be a tool to "automate knowledge work", but rather a tool to help you to be more productive and creative.

-The Capacities MCP server will be developed in conjunction with our Public API.
-But we'll fine-tune API routes for AI usage so the Capacities MCP server a powerful companion when working with AI so it simply works.
+The Capacities MCP server will be developed in conjunction with the Capacities API.
+We'll fine-tune API routes for AI usage so the Capacities MCP server is a powerful companion when working with AI.

-If the official MCP is not enough for your needs, you'll be able to derive your own MCP server from our Public API.
+If the official MCP is not enough for your needs, you'll be able to derive your own MCP server from the Capacities API.

 Are you missing something in the documentation?